Back to blog

 Disadvantages:

-• higher rent
+• higher rents

 Smaller university towns